-When attempting to calculate the cost in order to compare with portable buildings prices, remember that the final cost is usually pushed higher than expected by the “little things”.
+When attempting to calculate the cost in order to compare with portable building prices, remember that the final cost is usually pushed higher than expected by the “little things”.
 Materials such as door hardware, corner trim, and fasteners often seem insignificant but when combined can contribute significantly to the overall cost of a project.
-And don't forget to figure in the cost of building a shed base.
-Before you get started with your project it would be wise to get an all inclusive quote from a builder to see what a completed building would cost.
-Our blog posts on modular garage prices and garage space for rent may also be helpful if your thinking about building a garage.
+And don’t forget to figure out the cost of building a shed base.
+Before you get started with your project it would be wise to get an all-inclusive quote from a builder to see what a completed building would cost.
+Our blog posts on modular garage prices and garage space for rent may also be helpful if you thinking about building a garage.

 Also important to remember is that all materials will need to be delivered to the building site.
 Is your vehicle capable of handling large pieces of lumber?
 You may need to travel to several different suppliers to find the materials that you need.
 This all takes time and fuel and adds to the overall cost of the project.
 And large, unwieldy pieces of lumber can damage a vehicle that wasn’t designed to carry such things.